 Parents should be aware of the factors that influence bilingualism and language acquisition in their children.
 When it comes to languages, there are two sets of parents.
 There is the parent that wants their child to be bilingual or learn another language.
-And there is the parent that wonders if learning another language matters, or may think that learning another language might damage their child somehow.
+And there is the parent who wonders if learning another language matters or may think that learning another language might damage their child somehow.

 Which parent are you?
-I am hoping that you are the parent that wants their child to be bilingual or, even better, multilingual.
-Where ever you stand as a parent, this post is for you because it will provide you with a breakdown of how different factors influence language acquisition for kids.
+I am hoping that you are the parent who wants their child to be bilingual or, even better, multilingual.
+Wherever you stand as a parent, this post is for you because it will show how different factors influence language acquisition for kids.

-One important contribution to the bilingualism field is what researchers Dr. Stephen Krashen and Tracy Terrella made clear many years ago.
-They came up with the 5 stages of second language acquisition that children experience when they learn an additional language.
+A critical contribution to bilingualism is what researchers Dr. Stephen Krashen and Tracy Terrella made clear many years ago.
+They came up with the five stages of second language acquisition that children experience when they learn an additional language.
 Krashen’s (1983) stages of SLA are pre-production, early production, speech emergence, intermediate fluency, and advanced fluency.
-To learn more about the stages of second language acquisition, you can visit one of my most visited posts here.
+You can visit one of my most visited posts here to learn more about the stages of second language acquisition.

 The stages of second language acquisition define language learners’ or bilingual children’s trajectory as they learn an additional language.
-This includes what a learner is able to do at each stage.
+This includes what a learner can do at each stage.
 Everyone experiences these stages at some point.
-What changes among learners, is the amount of time it takes to acquire a language, depending on the below factors that influence language acquisition.
+What changes among learners is the amount of time it takes to acquire a language, depending on the factors that influence language acquisition.

 Researchers are constantly investigating the effects of bilingualism and language acquisition.
 Some children are born in bilingual environments, but others may only be exposed to one language.
-No matter what your child’s environment may be, what truly matters is that as parents we can support language acquisition.
+No matter your child’s environment, what truly matters is that, as parents, we can support language acquisition.
 What researchers investigate relates to how either environment can influence language acquisition.
-Some of these factors include age, aptitude, native language characteristics, learning and language environment, motivation, and cognitive abilities.
+These factors include age, aptitude, native language characteristics, learning and language environment, motivation, and cognitive abilities.

-The age of acquisition is one of the most important factors that influence language development.
-The critical period hypothesis helps explain the influence of age in second language acquisition.
+The age of acquisition is one of the most important factors influencing language development.
+The critical period hypothesis helps explain the influence of age on second language acquisition.
 Hartshorne and colleagues (2018) refer to the critical period as the time when adults’ ability to acquire a language diminishes.
-They found that children who begin to learn a language before the ages of 10-12 were able to acquire the language better than older peers.
+They found that children who begin to learn a language before age 10-12 could acquire it better than older peers.

 One aspect that relates to the age of acquisition is language accent.
 Hartshorne and colleagues (2018) also note that the older the child, the stronger the accent may be in the second or third language.
 An accent is often the one factor that many adults mostly care about.
 Some people believe that having an accent is a sign of multilingualism.
 Others sometimes feel discouraged about learning other languages because of an accent.
 What is clear is that having an accent is a sign of multilingualism that many celebrate in today’s age because we all have accents.